 It turned out, that horse would also cause me to form a friendship with a man who was the most brilliant but most humble, most open minded but most knowledgeable horse professional I have ever met.

-Today many people are paying tribute to him and his amazing work with horses and yet in 2012 I struggled to get 20 people to attend a 3 day clinic with him here in the UK and took a huge loss in order to meet him and see if he could help me with the racehorse.
+Many people have paid tribute to Dr Ridgway and his amazing work with horses since he passed away in 2016.
+Yet in 2012 I struggled to get 20 people to attend a 3 day clinic with him here in the UK and took a huge loss in order to meet him and see if he could help me with the racehorse.

 It is testament to his brilliance that those lucky people, who attended that first clinic, went away and told their fellow equine friends.
 The next year 90 people were treated to a days lecture at Reaseheath College and 30 people were taught over the following two days, where Kerry talked passionately about equine laterality, equine ulcers, high heel/low heel syndrome, hyoid issues and gave me my favourite saying which is “Today’s information is quite possibly tomorrow’s misinformation”.